Applications due Aug. 3

 - Applicants must hold a faculty appointment that allows at least 50 percent of their effort to perform research.

 - Priority will be given to applicants who have not yet been considered for tenure; whose work will have an impact on clinical, biomedical and public health decision-making, policy and practice; and who will make important contributions to the field of bioethics over their careers.

 - Priority will be given to research addressing innovative ideas and/or emerging topics.
-Lower priority will be given to educational reform or theoretical work.
-See the full list of activities not funded by Greenwall.
+Lower priority will be given to educational reform or theoretical work with limited applicability to practice, research or policy.
+See full list of activities not funded by Greenwall.

 - their achievements

 - commitment to the field of bioethics

 The Greenwall Foundation values and supports diverse voices in bioethics and particularly welcomes applicants from backgrounds that are underrepresented in bioethics and academia.